robobe/robobe.github.io/docs/blog/ROS2/control2/tutorial/position.md

 ---
-title: ROS2 control, simple tutorial base on one continues joint
 tags:
     - ros2
     - ros2_control
 ---
+# ROS2 control, simple tutorial base on one continues joint

 # Objective
 - Create simple `urdf` with two links and one continues joint